Chocolate Chili

-My first chili experiment used a recipe from a great cook from Texas.
-It featured two cups (cups!) of beef suet and one-half cup (cup!) of chili powder.
-Whew – greasy and spicy!
+My first chili experiment was borrowed from a great cook from Texas.
+It called for – get this – two cups (cups!) of beef suet and one-half cup (cup!) of chili powder.
+Whew – greasy AND spicy and definitely NOT to my taste!

 CHOCOLATE CHILI